Jvinniec/FermiWeeklyDwnldr/README.md

 Total transfer size: 105.54 G
 ```
 This displays the list of files that would be downloaded along with their size
 in megabytes.
-The last like displays a combined total for all files that would
+The last line displays a combined total for all files that would
 be downloaded.
-At the current time of writing this, that would be about 105.54
+At the time the above was executed, that would be about 105.54
 gigabytes.
 Note that this total will be smaller if the directory you are
 downloading files to already contains some of these files.